Here are some questions that haunt many a marketer…

 Domain diversity would theoretically lend itself to credibility and therefore boost your overall visibility.
 It worked once upon a time, but in the end, domain diversity proved to be fruitless as opposed to lucrative.

 Links like that are not the way to go today.
 Instead, you want to focus on quality over quantity, but what exactly does that mean?
-We are glad you asked.
+I’m glad you asked.

 As was stated, it was common practice to link to hundreds and hundreds of low-ranking sites to raise your rank, but over time, it made more sense to work smarter and not harder.